 10A NCAC 13D .2402 PRESERVATION OF MEDICAL RECORDS

-(a) The manager of medical records shall ensure that medical records, whether original, computer media or microfilm, be kept on file for a minimum of five years following the discharge of an adult patient.
+(a) A facility shall keep medical records on file for five years following the discharge of an adult patient.

-(c) If a facility discontinues operation, the licensee shall make known to the Division of Health Service Regulation where its records are stored.
-Records are to be stored in a business offering retrieval services for at least 11 years after the closure date.
+(c) If a facility discontinues operation, the licensee shall inform the Division of Health Service Regulation where its records are stored.
+For five years after a facility discontinues operations, records shall be stored with a business offering medical record storage and retrieval services.

 Eff.
 January 1, 1996.